microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Build-Parameters-(Environment-variables).md

 # Environment variables
-Lots of build systems allow environment variables to leak into the build specifications and the tools they run and allow them to be modified during execution.
-[Other build systems](#Other-build-systems) have reliability and reproducibility issues because of their lax allowances with regard to environment variables.

-## BuildXL pips
-When BuildXL launches a pip it does not inherit any of the environment variables from the process that launches BuildXL.
-Each process starts in a pristine empty environment.
-Each OS requires a minimal of environment variables for tools to run properly.
-On [Windows](#windows-fixed-environment-variables) we have a small set of fixed environment variables we have to set for tools to operate successfully.
-All other environment variables for the pip have to be explicitly declared in the build specs.
-The user declared environment variables all are part of the fingerprint, so changing any environment variable will cause the tool to rerun properly.
+Like source code, environment variables are a form of input to a build.
+BuildXL tracks the environment variables visible to a build for sake of caching.
+As such, it is important to understand and control how environment variables are used in a build to allow for correct and efficient caching.

+Consumption is divided into 2 categories:
+1. Build logic
+1. Child Processes (Pips)

+### Passing variables to BuildXL
+Environment variables can be set prior to launching bxl.exe or be specified on the command-line using the `/p` option:

+`bxl.exe /p:x=1`

+The `/p` option will override environment variables that may have already been specified from the context under which bxl.exe was launched.

-## DScript
+## Build Logic
-Sometimes users want to base their build logic on build parameters, for example to turn certain features on or off for the entire build.
-To do so, DScript allows users access to certain environment variables using the `getPathValue` function via the `Environment` namepace, e.g. `Environment.getPathValue("BUILDXL_DEPLOY_ROOT")`.
+Users may want to base build logic on build parameters, for example to turn certain features on or off for the build.
+To do so, DScript allows access to environment variables through the [Environment functions](../../../Public/Sdk/Public/Prelude/Prelude.Environment.dsc).
+For example `Environment.getPathValue("BUILDXL_DEPLOY_ROOT")` in DScript will return a Path with the value of the BUILDXL_DEPLOY_ROOT environment variable.

 The main configuration file can access any environment variable.
-Projects are only allowed to access environment variables that [the configuration](..\..\..\Public\Sdk\Public\Prelude\Prelude.Configuration.dsc) explicity allows via
+To limit consumption of environment variables in other build specification files, only variables explicitly set as allowed may be used outside of the main configuration file.
+This is controlled via [the configuration](..\..\..\Public\Sdk\Public\Prelude\Prelude.Configuration.dsc):

 ```ts
 config({